sinatra/sinatra.github.com/testing.markdown

       "Hello World #{params[:name]}".strip
     end

-Using The `Rack::Test` Mixin
+Using The `Rack::Test::Methods` Mixin
 -------------------------------

-The `Rack::Test` module includes a variety of helper methods for simulating requests against an application and asserting expectations about the response.
+The `Rack::Test::Methods` module includes a variety of helper methods for simulating requests against an application and asserting expectations about the response.
 It's typically included directly within the test context and makes a few helper methods and attributes available.